JoaccoG/vite-react-ts-template/README.md

-# New React Project Template
+# Portfolio with Vite + React + TS

-This is a template for a new React app.
+This is my portfolio configs.
 Includes:

 - Editorconfig
 - ESLint